danthegoodman1/OpenSigma/README.md

 ## Motivation

 Stripe deletes most data from events after 30 days.
-This is not a lot of time, especially if you need to check something like a check session's metadata.
+This is not a lot of time, especially if you need to check something like a checkout session's metadata.

 They also have a product, Sigma, to query your Stripe data, but that has a per-transaction cost along with an increasing base cost, minimum $10.